shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - note - load balancing != load balancer, so do not get confused
 - note - message brokers are not exposed outside, so they cannot be used via client directly unlike [load balancers](#load-balancers)
 - when using cloud, both load balancers and message brokers are built with redundancy and replication in mind to increase [fault tolerance](#fault-tolerance)
-- there are various "routing algorithms" used for load balancing. we discuss three of them below - round robbin, sticky session and least connections
+- there are various "routing algorithms" used for load balancing. we discuss three of them below - round robin, sticky session and least connections
-- "round robbin"
+- "round robin"
   - the simplest / most common / default algorithm
   - routes each request sequentially to the "next" worker instance
   - disadvantage - only works when application is stateless - each request by a client can be handled in isolation by any one of the target servers. it will not work when an "active session" is maintained between a client and a server
+- a variation can be "weighted round robin". useful to direct for e.g. more traffic to more powerful servers
 - "sticky session / session affinity" -
   - use cases -
-    - auth information of a client is stored in the session so that the client does not have to reauthenticate repeatedly
+    - auth information of a client is stored in session, so that it does not have to reauthenticate repeatedly
-    - client is uploading a very large file in parts. the different parts need to go to the same server for this to work
+    - a client uploads a very large file in parts. the different parts need to go to the same server for reconciling
   - requests from the same client are always sent to the same server
   - this can be achieved using a cookie / by inspecting client's ip address
+  - "ip hash" - when the client ip address hash is used to determine the server to direct traffic to
   - disadvantage - this only works for smaller sessions - otherwise, the same server might end up with too many longstanding connections
 - "least connections" -
   - route the request to the server with least number of open connections
   - so, it solves the problem we saw with sticky sessions
   - use case - like sql, ldap, etc
+- "least response time" - direct to the server with the smallest response time
 - "auto scaling + load balancing" - most instances run a background process called "agent". it collects metrics around cpu consumption, network traffic, memory consumption, etc. based on these metrics, we can automatically "scale in" (decrease) / "scale out" (increase) the number of our instances. we can tie this to [load balancer](#load-balancers) as well, thus the load balancer would always be aware of the available ip addresses

 ### Pipes and Filters Pattern